WHAT IS MERINO WOOL?

 One of the best characteristics of merino wool is its softness.
 Other wool qualities might feel itchy against your skin, but merino doesn’t and it can be used even when your skin type is very sensitive.
 Merino wool is a comfortable and long-lasting choice.

 Merino wool is easy to take care of.
 The merino fibres are wrinkle-resistant as the fibres always return to their natural shape.
 It can be machine washed, but luckily it is stain resistant and naturally antibacterial, which means it cleans itself.
 Therefore some airing once in a while is often enough.
-You can can find the care instructions for merino wool beanies here.
+For more information, check our merino wool care guide.

 WHAT IS MULESING FREE?